backstreetbrogrammer/25_Concurrency/README.md

-# Concurrency
+# Concurrency Basics

-> This is a tutorials course covering concurrency in Java.
+> This is a tutorials course covering concurrency basics in Java.

 Tools used: